 Below, the top acne scar treatments to try at home.

 Best Overall: Murad InvisiScar Resurfacing Treatment

-While typically different types of acne scars will require different types of treatment, this option touts ingredients that work to address all kinds.
+While typically different types of acne scars will require different types of treatment, this option by Murad touts ingredients that work to address all kinds.
 A blend of silicones instantly fills in areas of uneven skin texture.
 Meanwhile, antioxidants and salicylic acid help even out tone and brighten any dark marks or discoloration.
 Use it twice daily, dabbing on a thin layer on wherever you have the most stubborn scarring.